 Instructions

-- Stir in the Key lime juice, lime zest, and vanilla extract.
-Do not overmix.
+- Stir in heavy cream, Key lime juice, lime zest, and vanilla extract until combined.

-- Cool in the pan for 15 minutes before transferring to a wire rack to cool completely.
+- Cool the cake in the pan for 10 minutes before transferring it to a wire rack.

-- Whisk together powdered sugar, Key lime juice, and vanilla extract until smooth.
+- For the glaze, whisk powdered sugar with Key lime juice and vanilla extract until smooth.
+Drizzle over cooled cake.

 - Prep Time: 20 minutes